serverless/extensions/README.md

 ## Revenue Share

 Revenue sharing will be available upon Serverless Framework V.4 GA, planned for end of January 2024.
 At that time, you will be able to enroll in this.

+Serverless Framework users will be charged per Instance of your Extension used.
+Extensions will initially have a fixed price.
+However, custom Extension pricing is planned for later 2024.